New User? Sign Up Free

 SCCM is performing maintenance on its websites.
 For the best browsing experience, please use Microsoft Edge or Safari.
 Those using Chrome or Firefox may experience access issues at this time.

 Come together to advance a specific area of knowledge.

 Come together to advance a specific area of knowledge by joining a Society of Critical Care Medicine (SCCM) knowledge education group (KEG).
 These informal groups are available to SCCM members only.

 The Billing and Documentation KEG aims to provide a platform for education and collaboration to share best practices, guidelines, and current standards for billing and documentation.

 The Choosing Wisely KEG is aimed at improving awareness of the Choosing Wisely® campaign.
-Members will exchange ideas on how to avoid unnecessary tests and treatments and discuss how members have been able to implement initiatives at their medical centers.
+Members will exchange ideas on how to avoid unnecessary tests and treatments and discuss how they have been able to implement initiatives at their institutions.

 The Women in Critical Care KEG aims to connect women in the field, forge new leadership opportunities for them, and establish critical care as a viable and fulfilling career choice.
-The KEG is committed to fostering a supportive community that can help women advance within the Society of Critical Care Medicine (SCCM), as well as within their professional careers.
+The KEG is committed to fostering a supportive community that can help women advance within both SCCM and their professional careers.

-For additional information regarding KEGs or starting a group, contact Dominika Skarka.
+For additional information regarding KEGs or starting a group, contact Claudia Drath.

 KEG members connect and network on the SCCM Connect discussion platform.

 Download the FAQ Guide